saurabhmittal2708/crypto-price-tracker/README.md

 ### Start backend
 `flask run`
 ### Start UI
-Open `index.html` in a browser...
+Open `index.html` in a browser...<br>
-Voila!
+Voila!<br>
-It might take some time to load data if the time range is long.<br>By default it loads up data for the last 1 year.
+It might take some time to load data if the time range is long.
+By default it loads up data for the last 1 year.